clarkngo/cityu_tech_clubs/README.md

 * Ask SiteOps to print a signage for the event and place near the Atrium TV.
 * Promote the Event during class.
 Ask your professor if you could share for 5 minutes.

+#### During the talk
+* Reminder speaker on the day.
+* Ask if presentation can be recorded.
+If not, ask if can be recorded and for internal use only.
+* Upload video to Youtube (with consent).

+#### After the talk
+* Thank the speaker.
+* Accompany speaker until School Lobby.
+* Give business card.
+* Thank them in LinkedIn with a picture and a post.
+Tag the speaker.

 ## Smart and Secure Computing Research Group - https://www.linkedin.com/company/smart-and-secure-computing-research-group/
 ### Setting up
 * Setup a Zoom meeting for video conferencing and recording.
 You may never know that someone will be presenting a good content.